cousi2344/cousi2344.github.io/index.md

     url: "/projects/enthusiasm"
 ---

-I am a motivated and dependable software engineer seeking opportunities to apply and grow my programming skills by creating meaningful, well-designed software.
+I am a motivated and dependable software engineer seeking opportunities to apply and grow my programming skills and to create meaningful, well-designed software.
 I have a passion for software engineering because it allows me to apply my talents to solve problems and make users' lives easier with technology.
 If your company or organization shares those passions, I want to help.
 I have experience developing large web applications alongside a broad base of knowledge in multiple areas.
 See my résumé [here](/assets/content/Jacob-Cousineau-Resume.pdf)!

 ## Work Experience